 This claim that spending money on new roads is the ‘single most significant’ safety measure came from a pie chart in the Appendix (page 29 of the same document) which postulated that road-building would reduce expected casualties by 19 per cent, compared with 10 per cent by improving vehicle occupant protection and 9 per cent by improving road user behaviour.
 Yet if one looked for the source of these figures, one found the following:

 (10) Australian Transport Safety Bureau calculation drawing on P. Vulcan & B. Corben, Options for a National Road safety Strategy: Report to the National Road Transport Commission, (unpublished), 1999.

-In other words, the basis for this seemingly authoritative assertion was an undocumented calculation based on an unpublished report by two road engineers.
+In other words, the basis for this seemingly authoritative assertion was an undocumented calculation based on an unpublished report.
 This is the case in general: rarely does any such claim (offical or not) actually cite published figures in support.
 They rely instead on the principle of truth by repetition: say something often enough and loud enough and people will come to believe it.

 When one actually does look at published figures on the factors that reduce road trauma, they tend to support a quite different conclusion.
 The biggest reductions come from measures that focus on driver behaviour (such as speed cameras and booze buses), with smaller reductions coming from road works (such as blackspot treatments).
 The figures also confirm that a large factor in road trauma is the volume of traffic, which in a car-dependent society like Australia closely follows the level of overall economic activity.

 Source: Monash University Accident Research Centre.
 Further modelling of some major factors influencing road trauma trends in Victoria: 1990-96, Report No.129, 1998.